Homicide

 Homicide, Capital murder, murder and attempted murder

-What the Steele Law Firm can do for you if you're charged with Murder or attempted murder
+What Steele & Voss can do for you if you're charged with Murder or attempted murder

 Questions you should ask an attorney that you are considering hiring for a murder case:

-• Have you done a murder trial before?
+• Have you done a murder trial before, and if so how many?

 • This question is important because a murder trial is a highly emotional, unique type of trial.
 It requires specialized knowledge and experience.